 Maybe it’s because SO much just happened all at once, maybe it’s because I feel so passionately for social justice, maybe it’s because this mass murder in Charleston has created an undeniable platform to discuss how extreme the race situation is in the US (and yet there’s still trolls and “colorblind” devil’s advocates regurgitating ignorant garbage), but I’m absolutely broken and exhausted today.
 When I heard about the mass shooting in Charleston, the wind was literally knocked from under my wings.

 I went to the institute today where I sat in on a Civil Rights lesson with some 9th graders.
 At the end of the lesson (that I was NOT teaching), the student’s teacher pointed to me and said, “Kids, this is a real African American, so ask her all your questions!!!”

 Because I can’t.
 I can’t speak for the mother in Ferguson who lost her baby last summer.
-I can’t speak for the people of Baltimore and the anger and fear they felt that day as white officers loaded a 25 year old man into a van head-first, shackled at his hands and feet.
+I can’t speak for the people of Baltimore and the anger and fear they felt that day as white officers loaded a 25-year-old man into a police van head-first, shackled at his hands and feet.
 I can’t speak for the grandmother of little Aiyana Jones.
 I can’t speak for the countless people stopped and frisked, humiliated on the streets like animals.
-Last night 9 voices were taken from this earth…..
+Last night nine voices were taken from this earth…..
 How shall I speak for them?
-9 voices who just wanted to praise God and feel closer to Him, just wanted to find comfort and reason in His Word while trying to survive in a violently racist society.
+Nine voices who just wanted to praise God and feel closer to Him, just wanted to find comfort and reason in His Word while trying to survive in a violently racist society.
 A violently racist society that they ultimately were murdered by.
 They’re gone forever.
 And the weight of that has left me with no energy.
 Today I feel defeated.
 Today I feel hopeless.

 But tomorrow I will be back.. and ready for the revolution.